Seal4ever/Amogus16-Beta/README.md

 # Amogus16
 Amogus16 is a untethered jailbreak for iOS 15 - 16.2.
+This is a modded Fugu15 and some exploits has been changed

 # Important Note!
 This jailbreak cannot be untethered on ios 16